 Out with white, in with color!
-In the 1920s, men’s underwear, pajamas, robes and socks became just as colorful, if not more so, than women’s.
+In the 1920s, men’s underwear, pajamas, robes, and socks became just as colorful, if not more so, than women’s.
 The most intimate of underwear remained white as a sign of it being sanitary.
-The concern for heath in the 1920’s was the underwear manufacturers new platform.
-Ads touted lighter fabrics like linen, silk, cotton and breathable rayon as healthier and more versatile from summer to winter.
+The concern for heath in the 1920s was the underwear manufacturers’ new platform.
+Ads touted lighter fabrics like linen, silk, cotton, and breathable rayon as healthier and more versatile from summer to winter.
 Colors came out in pajamas, robes, socks, and the newest late ’20s invention – boxer shorts.

 Men’s 1920s Underwear

-In summer — and year round for the younger trendier man came the short leg and either short sleeve or sleeveless union suit.
-The preference was for half sleeve, short leg/half leg/ or knicker leg suits worn in summer in white gauze, silk, or rayon.
-Swiss dot, exclusively used in women’s lingerie, made a short appearance in men’s underwear too.
-Winter varieties were the same the cuts in heavier knits, wool/rayon blends and full lambs wool.
-Americans gradually preferred separate shorts and undershirts for underwear whereas the British preferred the one piece union suit.
+In summer — and year round for the younger trendier man — came the short leg and either short sleeve or sleeveless union suit.
+The preference was for half sleeve, short leg/half leg/knicker leg suits worn in summer in white knit gauze, silk, cotton, or rayon.
+Swiss dot, exclusively used in women’s lingerie, made a short appearance in men’s underwear, too.
+Nainsook cloth in a basket weave was particularly trendy.

 Men’s 1920s Pajamas

 For going to bed, men had two choices.
 The traditional nightshirt was ankle length, long sleeved, with a button up military collar made of cotton, wool, or flannel.
 It was regarded as old fogies sleepwear, not snazzy enough for the new jazz era.
 They came in solid white or pastel colored stripes such as alternating blue and pink.

 The newer trend from the 1910s onward was the two piece shirt and pants called pajamas / pyjamas.
 Some were really one piece pajamas with the top and bottom attached.